microsoft/coe-starter-kit/coe-cli/readme.md

 ###### Install Environment

-Install the Managed Solution to administer the application
+Install the Managed Solution to administer the application.
+This step assumes that Azure Active Directory and Azure DevOps components have been created.

 ```bash
 coe aa4am install -c environment -e org1235